Christianization of Lithuania

-The Christianization of Lithuania (Lietuvos krikštas) occurred in the late 14th and early 15th centuries, initiated by the Lithuanian royals Jogaila, King of Poland and Grand Duke of Lithuania, and his cousin Vytautas the Great.
-It signified the official adoption of Catholic Christianity by Lithuania, the last pagan country in Europe.
+The Christianization of Lithuania (Lietuvos krikštas) occurred in the late 14th and early 15th centuries, initiated by the Lithuanian rulers Jogaila, King of Poland and Grand Duke of Lithuania, and his cousin Vytautas the Great.
+It signified the official adoption of Catholic Christianity by Lithuania, the last pagan state in Europe, which had consequently been subjected to crusades by the Teutonic Knights.
 However, Lithuania's first ruler to be baptised was Mindaugas in 1250s.
 This event ended one of the most complicated and lengthiest processes of Christianization in European history.